-A PDCCH candidate with index for a search space set using a set of CCEs in a control resource set for serving cell is not counted as a monitored PDCCH candidate if there is a PDCCH candidate with index for a search space set , or if there is a PDCCH candidate with index and , in the control resource set for serving cell using a same set of CCEs, the PDCCH candidates have identical scrambling, and the corresponding DCI formats for the PDCCH candidates have a same size; otherwise, the PDCCH candidate with index is counted as a monitored PDCCH candidate.
+A PDCCH candidate with index for a search space set using a set of CCEs in a CORESET on the active DL BWP for serving cell is not counted as a monitored PDCCH candidate if there is a PDCCH candidate with index for a search space set , or if there is a PDCCH candidate with index and , in the CORESET on the active DL BWP for serving cell using a same set of CCEs, the PDCCH candidates have identical scrambling, and the corresponding DCI formats for the PDCCH candidates have a same size; otherwise, the PDCCH candidate with index is counted as a monitored PDCCH candidate.

-Table 10.1-2 provides the maximum number of monitored PDCCH candidates, , for subcarrier spacing configuration for a UE per slot for operation with a single serving cell.
+Table 10.1-2 provides the maximum number of monitored PDCCH candidates, , for a DL BWP with SCS configuration for a UE per slot for operation with a single serving cell.